gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

    benefit from support through `chpl_rmem_consist_*()`, similar to the regular PUT case.

-   The remaining three cases generraly have the same form.
+   The remaining three cases generally have the same form.
 The only thing that differs among them is the point in comm layer processing at which the visibility action needs to be taken.